 Administrative Assistant supports the Residence Life staff with day to day operations.
 Processes housing deposits, student staff payroll concerns and handles student issues in the office as they arise.

-In the residence halls themselves, responsible students are chosen for the following job positions:
+Responsible students are chosen for the following job positions

-A Hall Monitor works the desk at the main entrance of the residence halls.
+Hall Monitors work the desk at the main entrance of the residence halls.
 These students a responsible for registering visitors as they enter the halls.
+Students need to apply online.
+Positions are filled on an as needed basis.